-Heat and drought, however, are the two elements that have major impacts on climate migration.
-A 2014 study on rural Pakistan found that heat stress, when compared to flooding, are more likely to convince people to leave their homes.
+Heat and drought, however, are the two elements that have major impacts on international migration.
+A 2014 study on rural Pakistan found that heat stress, when compared to flooding, is more likely to convince people to leave their homes.

 The consequences of climate migration